MicrosoftDocs/cpp-docs/docs/extensions/generic-classes-cpp-cli.md

 - Properties, events, indexers and operators cannot themselves be parameterized.

-## Example declaring instance property
+## Example: Declare instance property

 This example shows declarations of an instance property within a generic class.